Irish pound: 1979–1999: Free-floating currency

-Despite not being legal tender, British sterling coins of the same shape and size were customarily accepted in Ireland.
+Despite not being legal tender, sterling coins of the same shape and size were customarily accepted in Ireland.
 At time of the replacement with the euro, these were the 1p, 2p and 5p (although it was not exactly the same as the British 5p).

 Replacement with the euro

 On 31 December 1998, the exchange rates between the European Currency Unit and the Irish pound and 10 other EMS currencies (all but the pound sterling, the Swedish krona and the Danish krone) were fixed.
 The fixed conversion factor for the Irish pound was EUR 1.00 = IEP 0.787564.
-Of the 15 national currencies originally tied to the euro (including the currencies of Vatican City, Monaco and San Marino), the Irish pound was the only one whose conversion factor was less than 1, i.e. the unit of the national currency was worth more than one euro – almost EUR 1.27 in this case.
+Of the 13 national currencies initially tied to the euro, the Irish pound was the only one whose conversion factor was less than 1, i.e. the unit of the national currency was worth more than one euro – almost EUR 1.27 in this case.

 Although the euro became the currency of the eurozone countries including Ireland on 1 January 1999, it was not until 1 January 2002 that the state began to withdraw Irish pound coins and notes, replacing them with euro notes and coins.
 All other eurozone countries withdrew their currencies in a similar fashion, from that date.
 Irish pound coins and notes ceased to be legal tender on 9 February 2002.
 All Irish coins and banknotes, from the start of the Irish Free State onwards, both decimal and pre-decimal, may be redeemed for euros at Ireland's Central Bank in Dublin.